iamakchavan/HARV/README.md

 # HARV - AI Browser Assistant

+HARV is a powerful browser extension that brings AI-powered assistance directly into your browsing experience.
+With support for multiple AI models (Gemini, Perplexity, xAI), it offers intelligent page analysis, smart search, and context-aware conversations.

 > ⚠️ **Warning: Development Status**
 >
 > This project is currently under active development and in beta stage.
 Some features might: